A from-scratch web framework in Odin

 Heimdall is listening.

 Gjallarhorn is the horn Heimdall sounds at the gates of Ásgarð.
-Here it is a small, honest web framework — an HTTP server, a router, an onion of middleware, and an ORM that speaks PostgreSQL on a hand-rolled wire protocol.
-No libpq, no dependencies.
+Here it is a small, honest web framework — an HTTP/1.1 server, a router, an onion of middleware, signed-cookie sessions with CSRF and route guards, file uploads, an ORM that speaks PostgreSQL on a hand-rolled wire protocol, and a Jinja-style template engine.
+No libpq, no dependencies — and a nest-style CLI to scaffold it all.
 Just structs, runes, and the well of memory.

 The bridge from request to response